This rich and creamy cannoli dip take only 10 minutes to make. This tastes like cannoli in dip form and could not be easier to make.

 More Cannoli Inspired Treats:

-To make this cannoli dip recipe you’ll only need a few ingredients.They are ricotta cheese, mascarpone cheese, confectioners sugar, vanilla extract, and miniature chocolate chips.
+You’ll only need a few ingredients.They are ricotta cheese, mascarpone cheese, confectioners sugar, vanilla extract, and miniature chocolate chips.

 That’s all.
 Very simple just like we like it.

-Cannoli Dip Recipe
+How To Make Cannoli Dip

 First, beat your mascarpone and drained ricotta cheese together.
 Then add in the confectioner’s sugar, and the vanilla.
 Make sure to do it slowly so you don’t end up with a huge mess.
 Been there done that. 😉 Once you have all the other ingredients mixed together, you’ll want to add your chocolate chips and fold them in.